 Application Risk Level

-An application's risk level is an assesment of the application's potential security risks that allows organizations to make informed decisions regarding the application.
+An application's risk level is an assessment of the application's potential security risks.
+This helps organizations make informed decisions regarding the application.

-The risk is calculated based on a number of parameters which are gathered from public information shared by the application’s vendor and updated on a monthly basis.
+The risk is calculated based from a number of parameters which are gathered from public information shared by the application’s vendor and updated on a monthly basis.
 Parameters include:

 - Product security - Takes into account whether the application supports SSO, 2FA/MFA enforcement, bug bounty program or the customer’s ability to report security issues.
 For example, the lack of SSO support increases the risk score.